rohannegi123/reviewscrapperimdb/README.md

 In this project, I have developed an api which extracts data from imdb website.
 You can get the data of higest voted reviews of any shows or movies from the project.

-# The following steps have been used to build the web scraping project using Python and its ecosystem of libraries:
+# The following steps has been used to build the web scraping project using Python and its ecosystem of libraries:

 * Pick a website
  I have picked imdb website for scraping the reviews of the shows